Code-Institute-Submissions/patrickpulfer-codeinsitute_usercentric_milestone_project_AprResub/README.md

 ## What is PaddyOS?

-PaddyOS is a robust and reliable operative system based on Linux for everyone, featuring:
+PaddyOS is a robust and reliable operating system based on Linux for everyone, featuring:
-* No-nonsense and easy to learn UI with everything right where you need.
-We don't use "bloatware" or other nuisances.
+* No-nonsense and easy to learn UI with everything right where you need it.
+We don't use "bloatware" or other nuisance.
-* PaddyOS is free to install, as we beleive that everyone should have access to a reliable system without costs and control.
-The Computer is yours, why should you pay or be tracked by adds?
+* PaddyOS is free to install, as we beleive that everyone should have access to a reliable system without cost.
+The computer is yours, why should you pay extra or be tracked by adds?

 ## UX

-In this section, I will explain the adoption of the five planes of UX design.
+In this section, I will explain the adoption of the Five Planes of UX design.

 ### Strategy and Initial Stage of my Project

-A medium was sought to promote a new operative system created by a pioneering group of Irish developers.
-This medium must be available 24/7 to potential international consumers.
+A medium was sought to promote a new operating system created by a pioneering group of Irish developers.
+This medium must be available 24/7 to potential customers around the globe.

 I have concluded that the easiest way to share software is via the Internet.
-Therefore I've researched several websites of other popular and non-popular operative systems, including:
+Therefore I have researched several websites of other popular operating systems, including:
 - Windows 10 (https://www.microsoft.com/en-ie/windows/get-windows-10)
 - Ubuntu (https://ubuntu.com/)
 - Manjaro (https://manjaro.org/)